MightyCoderX/draggable-window/README.md

 For a full example look at [`index.html`](./index.html)

 ## TODO
+- [ ] Try to prevent the mouse from going beyond the top border
 - [ ] Update folder structure to use src and dist/build